 In some cases, we have entered into arrangements to transfer CCRAs or rights to proceeds from CCRAs to other parties.
 When such transfers are considered to be sales of future revenue that are debt-like in nature as defined in ASC 470, these arrangements are recognized as debt based on the proceeds received and are imputed an interest rate based on the expected timing and amount of payments to achieve contractual hurdles.
 Our interest expense consists of the imputed interest on these payments.
 We anticipate that as we recognize Claims recoveries related to CCRAs in these arrangements, the interest expense on these arrangements will decrease.
-In addition, interest expense includes interest paid on the Amended and Restated Nomura Promissory Note, Hazel Working Capital Credit Facility and Purchase Money Loan, Virage transactions (See Note 4, Assets Acquisitions, to the consolidated financial statements included elsewhere in this prospectus), Yorkville Advances, and Loans from related parties.
+In addition, interest expense includes interest paid on the Amended and Restated Nomura Promissory Note, Hazel Working Capital Credit Facility and Purchase Money Loan, Virage transactions (See Note 4, Assets Acquisitions, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus), Yorkville Advances, and Loans from related parties.